Higher-rank instantons sheaves on Fano threefolds: Instantons on Fano threefolds of even index

-We can now prove Proposition \ref{prop:elliptic}. \begin{proof}[Proof of Proposition \ref{prop:elliptic}] We argue by induction.
+\begin{proof}[Proof of Proposition \ref{prop:elliptic}] We argue by induction on $k$.
 For $k=2$ this can be found e.g. in \cite[Proof of Theorem D]{Faenzi}.
 We sketch here the key steps leading to the result.
-To begin with we consider a general hyperplane section $S$ of $Y$. $S$ is a smooth Del Pezzo surface of degree $d$ and it is easy to construct a smooth degree $d+2$ elliptic curve $C$ on $S$ that is unobstructed on $X$.
-This is done realising $S$ as the blowup of $\D{P}^2$ along $9-d$ points $p_1, \ldots, p_{9-d}$, and pulling back a general plane cubic passing trough $7-d$ among $p_1,\ldots,p_{9}$.
-For such a curve we have $h^0(\caln_C)=2d+4$ but a dimension count shows that the family of degree $d+2$ elliptic curves that are contained in a hyperplane section has dimension $2d+3$.
-Accordingly, $C$ belongs to a generically smooth $2d+4$ dimensional component $\mathcal{H}_{d+2}$ whose general element is a smooth, unobstructed and non degenerate curve.
+To begin with we consider a general hyperplane section $S$ of $Y$, so $S$ is a smooth Del Pezzo surface of degree $d$.
+It is easy to construct a smooth degree $d+2$ elliptic curve $C$ on $S$ that is unobstructed on $Y$.
+This is done realising $S$ as the blow-up of $\D{P}^2$ along $9-d$ points $p_1, \ldots, p_{9-d}$, and pulling back a general plane cubic passing through $7-d$ among $p_1,\ldots,p_{9-d}$.
+For such a curve we have $h^0(\caln_C)=2d+4$ and $h^1(\caln_C)=0$.
+However, a dimension count shows that the family of elliptic curves of degree $d+2$ which are contained in a hyperplane section has dimension $2d+3$.
+Accordingly, $C$ belongs to a generically smooth $(2d+4)$-dimensional component $\mathcal{H}_{d+2}$ whose general element is a smooth, unobstructed and non-degenerate curve.